waynodiablo/Oystercard/further_javascript/04_index_page.md

 ### Learning objectives covered

-- Create an HTML page.
+- Create a minimal HTML page.
-- Serve a static website on localhost.
+- Serve a static website.

 ### To complete this challenge, you will need to: